OpenArabicPE/journal_al-muqtabas/readme.md

 ### 3.1.3 [arshīf al-majallāt al-adabiyya wa-l-thaqafiyya al-ʿarabiyya (archive.sakhrit.co)](archive.sakhrit.co)

-Recently, a colleague pointed me to another gray online library of Arabic material---one that was entirely dedicated to cultural and litrary journals: [arshīf al-majallāt al-adabiyya wa-l-thaqafiyya al-ʿarabiyya (archive.sakhrit.co)](archive.sakhrit.co).
+Recently, a colleague pointed me to another gray online library of Arabic material---one that was entirely dedicated to cultural and literary journals: [arshīf al-majallāt al-adabiyya wa-l-thaqafiyya al-ʿarabiyya (archive.sakhrit.co)](archive.sakhrit.co).
 I have posted a review of the website on [my blog](https://tillgrallert.github.io/blog/2016/04/22/review-archive-sakhrit/).

 Among their collection is also the journal [*al-Muqtabas*](http://archive.sakhrit.co/newmagazineYears.aspx?MID=125) and they provide: